dcrapis/oceandao-wiki/Home.md

 Proposals with 50% or more “Yes” Votes receive a grant, until “Total Round Funding Available” is depleted in descending number of votes received order.

+35% of “Total Round Funding Available” is earmarked for New Projects.
+Earmarked proposals are eligible for entire “Total Round Funding Available”; returning (general) grants are eligible for 65%.

 | **Funding Round**                      | **Proposals Due By**      | 2 Day Due Diligence Window |  **Voting Starts & Add OCEAN to Voting Wallet By**     | **Voting Ends**           | **Funding Amount** | **Max Individual Proposal Limit** |  **Total Round Funding Available** | **[Round Earmark](Round-Earmark)** |
 | --                             | --                        | --                        |  --                             | -- | -- | -- | -- |  -- |